RDFLib/VocExcel/README.rst

                             A profile - a specified information model - for a vocabulary.
 This tool understands several profiles andyou can choose which one you want to convert the Excel file according to.
-The list of profiles - URIs and their corresponding tokens - supported by VocExcel, can be found by running the program with the flag -lp or --listprofiles. (default: vocpub)
+The list of profiles - URIs and their corresponding tokens - supported by VocExcel, can be found by running the program with the flag -lp or --listprofiles. (default: vocpub) -of {file,string}, --outputformat {file,string}
+                            The format of the vocabulary output. (default: file) -s SHEET, --sheet SHEET
+                            The sheet within the target Excel Workbook to process (default: vocabulary)

 Note that the ``excel_file`` parameter is always required except for the 'help' (``-h``) option, so if you want tpo print out the version of the program, you will need to put in a fake file location like this: